tomviering/Github-Capstone/lessons/09_branches.md

 Clicking this button will bring you to a similar screen we saw before when initiating a pull from GitHub Dekstop.
 Go ahead and create the pull request, then confirm the pull request, just as before.
 Once you have confirmation that it's been synced, you can `Pull origin` to see that GitHub Desktop will have the merge incorporated to `main`.

+***

+Done with the lesson?
+Go to the next: [10 Jupyter Notebooks with Jupytext](https://github.com/tomviering/Github-Capstone/blob/master/lessons/10_Jupyter_Notebooks_Jupytext.md)